ChesterOfTheSemester/CanvasNext-2015/README.md

 });
 ```

 The library is asynchronous.
-If you change the object values they will react automatically:
+If you change an object's value it will take effect immediately:

 ```javascript
 player.x += 10;